Environmental disease: Noxious gases

 Noxious gases can be categorized as : Simple asphyxiants, chemical asphyxiants, and irritant gases.
-The simple asphixiants are nitrogen, methane, and carbon dioxide.
+The simple asphyxiants are nitrogen, methane, and carbon dioxide.

 The chemical asphyxiants are carbon monoxide, sulfuretted hydrogen and hydrogen cyanide.

 The irritant gases are sulfur dioxide, ammonia, nitrogen dioxide, chlorine, phosgene, and fluorine and its compounds, which include luroine and hydrofluoric acid, fluorspar, fluorapatite, cryolite, and organic fluorine compounds.

 Categorization and surveillance

 The U.S. Coast Guard has developed a Coast Guard-wide comprehensive system for surveillance of workplace diseases.

 The American Medical Association's fifth edition of the Current Medical Information and Terminology (CMIT) was used as a reference to expand the basic list of 50 Sentinel Health Events (Occupational) [SHE(O)] published by the National Institute for Occupational Health and Safety (NIOSH), September, 1983.